 Officer James Loder

-James Lamarr Loder was the son of an actress who was famous in the 1930s and 40s, Hedy Lamarr.
-At 30 years old when he killed Vivian, he hadn’t been on the police force for long.
-He was in the Air Force for eight years before that.
+James Lamarr Loder (1939–) was the son of an actress who was famous in the 1930s and 40s, Hedy Lamarr (1914–2000).
+After serving in the Air Force for eight years, he joined the Omaha Police Department.
+He was 30-years-old when he killed Vivian, and he hadn’t been on the police force for long.
 Arrested for the murder, he was released on $500 bail and suspended from the police department for 15 days.
 In September 1969, he when to court against charges from the Douglas County prosecutor.
 Six months later, he was found innocent of all charges.

 - A History of Racism in Omaha